-- Updated Vendor Code of Conduct the Code commits the Company's vendors to behaviours and practices that reflect the Company's values and internal code of conduct. - Working Conditions the Company has developed a tailored process within its supply chain to help ensure the Company's international vendors adhere to local working standards for employees, providing them with safe and secure working conditions. - Bangladesh Accord on Fire and Building Safety the Company has recently played a key role in the development and implementation of the Transition Accord which took effect in 2018 with the expiration of the original Accord. - Transparency the Company continues to publicly disclose its contracted factory lists for apparel and footwear products.
+- Vendor Code of Conduct the Code commits the Company's vendors to behaviours and practices that reflect the Company's values and internal code of conduct. - Working Conditions the Company has developed a tailored process within its supply chain to help ensure the Company's international vendors adhere to local working standards for employees, providing them with safe and secure working conditions. - Bangladesh Accord on Fire and Building Safety (the "Accord") the Company has played a central role in the creation and development of the Accord, which has achieved significant positive results with regard to building and work safety in Bangladesh. - Transparency the Company continues to publicly disclose its contracted factory lists for apparel and footwear products.
 This transparency allows the Company to continue to strengthen its process and find ways to collaborate further. - Local Sourcing the Company takes pride in working with local farmers, fishermen and producers.
 More than 30% of the Company's annual produce purchases are from Canadian growers.
 During the peak growing season, approximately 50% of the Company's produce is Canadian grown.
-The Company's PC Free-From poultry and pork is sourced exclusively from Canadian farmers. - Cotton Sourcing the Company has pledged to not use cotton sourced from Turkmenistan or Uzbekistan because of the use of child-labour during the autumn cotton harvest. - Animal Welfare starting in 2019, Joe Fresh has banned the sourcing and use of mohair and angora in apparel production due to animal welfare concerns and the Company only sources veal from loose housing environments.
+The Company's PC Free From poultry and pork is sourced exclusively from Canadian farmers. - Cotton Sourcing the Company has pledged not to use cotton sourced from Turkmenistan or Uzbekistan because of the use of child-labour during the autumn cotton harvest in such locations. - Animal Welfare starting in 2019, Joe Fresh banned the sourcing and use of mohair and angora in apparel production due to animal welfare concerns and the Company only sources veal from loose housing environments. - Sustainable Commodities the Company analyzes at-risk commodities and seeks to obtain third-party verification of sustainable agricultural practices for certain commodities, including seafood, cocoa, coffee, palm oil and beef.